ESOS Information for Staff (CRICOS Provider Number: 00098G)

 Research Students: Research students will need to download a Variation of Candidature Form (pdf).
 Completed forms should be returned to the Graduate Research School.

 The University is required by law to report all international student visa holders who have completed their program earlier than the expected program end date on their eCoE.
 Early completion is defined as a minimum of one session earlier than the expected end date on the student's eCoE.

-International Student Visa Holders are reminded that, once they have completed their program, and before their visa expires, they must:
+When International Student Visa Holders have completed their program, and before their visa expires, they must: